Welcome to Hertfordshire Walker

 If you have downloaded the free Google Earth to your smartphone you can also view our walks using the free KML files, which are also under the static map at the top of the directions.
 This method offers another view of the walk where you can zoom in to check any junctions you are unsure about.

 When one of our KML files is viewed in Google Earth you are able to see a bird's-eye view of the landscape with any geographic annotations that have been added.
-We usually just add markers for the start & finish, pubs, parking spaces, etc, but if you create your own KML file, or adapt one of ours, you are able to add all sorts of interesting information such as image overlays, video links, lines, shapes, 3D images, and points., see image below.
+We usually just add markers for the start and finish, pubs, parking spaces, etc, but if you create your own KML file, or adapt one of ours, you are able to add all sorts of interesting information such as image overlays, video links, lines, shapes, 3D images, and points., see image below.

 Free KML file being used on the free Google Earth